Armenia and Azerbaijan agree on new cease-fire in Nagorno-Karabakh | DW | 17.10.2020

 On Saturday, Azerbaijani officials said an Armenian missile struck a residential district in Ganja, Azerbaijan's second-largest city, leveling homes and killing 13 civilians with 50 more wounded.

-The European Union, Russia and the US have all called for the fighting to stop and for peace talks to be mediated by representatives from France, Russia and the United States, known as the Minsk Group.
+The European Union, Russia and the US have all called for the fighting to stop and for peace talks to be mediated by France, Russia and the United States, whose representatives co-chair the so-called Minsk Group.

 Read more: EU voices 'extreme concern' over Nagorno-Karabakh breaches